NET WORTH: $60 million

 TRANSCENDENTAL MEDITATION: After practicing transcendental meditation for more than three decades, and seeing the positive impact it could have on at-risk youth, victims of violence, and those suffering from PTSD, Lynch founded the David Lynch Foundation for Consciousness-Based Education and World Peace in 2005.
 The organization initially started by financing scholarships for students in middle and high schools interested in learning transcendental meditation and funding research on its effects on learning, and has gradually expanded to produce educational materials, and fund programs for students, veterans, women, the homeless, prisoners, those living with HIV/AIDS, victims of violence, American Indians, and Africans affected by war.
 Outside supporters of the foundation include Ray Dalio, the hedge fund billionaire.

-LOOKING FORWARD: With such a grandiose plan for changing the world through transcendental meditation, its unlikely that we'll see much in the way of more conventional philanthropy.
+LOOKING FORWARD: With such a grandiose plan for changing the world through transcendental meditation, its unlikely that we will see much in the way of more conventional philanthropy.
 On the other hand, given the many applications of transcendental meditation, there are clearly opportunities for conventional nonprofits here who'd like to experiment with this their institution.